bitpool/bmqtt/README.md

 - Debug to Console
 - Debug Label

+For an explanation on the functions of the Publish device, please see the accompanying video [here](https://youtu.be/dzn2rVZTRTA).

-For detailed information on these options, please refer to the main [documentation]() or join us on our [discord](https://discord.gg/77RzVzdqfA)
+For detailed information on these options, please refer to the main [documentation](https://wiki.bitpool.com/niagara-connectors/niagara-mqtt-driver-module) or join us on our [discord](https://discord.gg/77RzVzdqfA)